MrSteeeve/OpenHyra/README.md

-An open reproduction of Tencent Hunyuan's **Hyra** (Hunyuan Research Agent) harness [1], applied to the **sums_diffs** task: an autonomous loop in which LLM agents propose solvers, a sandbox runs them, a trusted evaluator scores them, and every outcome — success or failure — is banked as experience for the next round.
+An open reproduction of Tencent Hunyuan's **Hyra** (Hunyuan Research Agent) harness [1], applied to the **sums_diffs** task: an autonomous loop in which LLM agents propose solvers, a sandbox runs them, a trusted evaluator scores them, and every outcome, whether success or failure, is banked as experience for the next round.

 ## The task